 Where:

-The following copy-runnable implementation shows the same calculation without hiding the matrix math behind a framework.
-Production training code would vectorize this in PyTorch, JAX, or another tensor library, but the loop below makes the denominator explicit:
+This copy-runnable implementation keeps the same calculation visible instead of hiding the matrix math behind a framework.
+Production training code would vectorize this in PyTorch or another tensor library, but the loop below makes the denominator explicit:

 1from math import exp, log, sqrt